|Alma Mater:||Wilkes University|

-Rainey comes to the Upper Valley after a spending the past eight seasons at the helm of the women’s soccer team at the University of Iowa.
-This past fall he guided the Hawkeyes to their third straight season of double-digit victories and claimed an at-large bid to the NCAA Tournament, the first invitation ever for Iowa to the NCAAs.
+Rainey comes to the Upper Valley after spending eight seasons at the helm of the women’s soccer team at the University of Iowa.
+From 2011 to 2013, he guided the Hawkeyes to three straight seasons of double-digit victories and claimed an at-large bid to the NCAA Tournament in 2013, the first invitation ever for Iowa to the NCAAs.

 “We have hired a gem in Ron Rainey to lead our women’s soccer program,” Sheehy said about the college’s new coach.
 “He has consistently improved every team he has coached, did some truly outstanding work at Iowa and will build upon the recent successes of our team here at Dartmouth.
 The athletics department and college as a whole are excited to have Ron, his wife Margaret and three children join our family here in Hanover.”